golouhm/awesant/README.md

 If you want to transport logs to RabbitMQ you need to install Net::RabbitMQ.

+You need to install HTML::Entities and HTML::Parser to use Oracle Alert Log plugin (we need to decode HTML entities inside xml alert logs).

 You can install the packages with your favorite package manager, or from CPAN.

     cpan -i Log::Handler